jliottard/music-list-player/README.md

 - [ ] Add a volume changer
 - [ ] Print lyrics as the music is playing
 - [ ] Erase cached when quitting the application as a setting
+- [ ] Use Search function of the pytube library